carlochess/uchuva/README.md

 ## Why does my project is call by a super heroe name?
 Because i believe that your project would save too many lives and therefore the planet :)

+## Issues

+Please report any issues using [Github](https://github.com/carlochess/uchuva/issues) issue tracker.
+ - Do include a detailed description of the problem.
+ - Do include a link to a gist with any interesting stack traces/logs (you may also attach these directly to the bug report).
+ - Do include a reduced test case.
+ - Use the issue tracker to submit basic help requests.
+ - Do not post empty "I see this too" or "Any updates?" comments.
+These provide no additional information and clutter the log.

 ## Disclaimer
  - Thanks to [Colorado Reed's](https://bl.ocks.org/cjrd/6863459) for creating the d3.graph.editor.
  - Also thanks to the creators of Angular file manager